icryo/senddir/README.md

+change addresses and path as you see fit and pip install flask to get the catcher working
+##To Build

 Install Rust: If you haven't installed Rust already, you'll need to download and install it on your system.
 You can do this by following the instructions on the Rust website (https://www.rust-lang.org/tools/install).

 Create a new Rust project: Once you have Rust installed, you can create a new Rust project by running the following command in your terminal: